moechofe/lowresrmx/asset.dev/manual.md

 - reduce device CPU usage,
 - preserve device battery.

-You probably MAY place at least one `WAIT VBL` inside every loop that wait for player input or to present something to the player.
+It is RECOMMENDED to place at least one `WAIT VBL` inside every loop that waits for player input or presents something to the player.

 Example that show the effect: